 Iron, Testosterone, and Possible Health Hazards

-Iron is often grouped up with the protective minerals like calcium and magnesium.
+Iron is often grouped up with the protective minerals like calcium.

 In reality, its effects and fairly low point of toxicity suggest that it’s more similar to the likes of the heavy metals cadmium, aluminum, lead, nickel, and mercury.

 Research has shown that both – too low and too high iron levels – in the brain, are strongly correlated with learning deficits and many of the neurological disorders of the brain (Alzheimer’s, dementia, Parkinson’s disease).
 In fact, the researchers of this Australian study were able to fairly well predict the occurrence of Alzheimer’s disease by monitoring their patient’s levels of ferritin, a storage protein of iron, which when elevated is associated with iron overload.

 Too high levels of iron are also associated with increased risk of various forms of cancer, liver abnormalities, diabetes, and cardiovascular disease.
 And as to be expected, reducing the excess bodily iron via blood donation is able to reduce many of these risks.

 One Finnish study, for example, saw that from the cohort of 2862 men who the researchers followed for 9 years, those who donated blood for a minimum of once per year, had a staggering 88% lower incidence rate of acute heart attacks.